EddyVerbruggen/nativescript-admob/README.md

 ```

 ### function: hideBanner
-NOTE: If you want to show a different banner than the one showing you don't need to call the `hide` function
+NOTE: If you want to show a different banner than the one showing you don't need to call `hideBanner`
-since `show` will do that for you to prevent your app from crashing.
+since `createBanner` will do that for you to prevent your app from crashing.

 ```js
   // the .then(.. bit is optional btw